alexhalpin/zetatrack/README.md

 Input google sheet id (44 characters in sheets link) into extension popup and the extension will automatically authenticate and add a row to the sheet at the end of a game.
 Each data entry will contain the time (UTC) and score.

+Requires a google OAuth API key in manifest.json